Why BME?

 Further Studies

-As a BME graduate, you can pursue degree programmes offered by Nanyang Technological University, National University of Singapore, Singapore University of Technology and Design, as well as Singapore Institute of Technology.
+As a BME graduate, you can pursue various degree programmes at local universities.
 You can also gain credit exemptions from overseas universities, including the following:

 Australia